 He was born in 1968 in Budapest.
 He started playing the piano at the age of six and then studied composition at the Béla Bartók Conservatory.
 He graduated from the Liszt Ferenc University of Music in Budapest in the class of Emil Petrovics and was taught by Ervin Lukács and Tamás Gál.
 He has participated in Yuri Simonov's master class several times.

-He entered the Liszt Ferenc Academy of Music as a composer student, as a composer student of Professor Emil Petrovics.
+He entered the Liszt Ferenc Academy of Music, as a composer student of Professor Emil Petrovics.
 He won an award at the Zoltán Kodály Composition Competition and was commissioned to write the music for the Zoltán Kodály State Foundation.

 He continued his training as a conductor, being appointed assistant conductor to the Academy's own symphony orchestra.